 A Note About our Dog Health Binder

-I mentioned our binders and an upcoming post in “How to Choose a Dog Food” (so I better get it done soon) but I promise I will have a post about putting together a health binder for your dog (pet).
-It has saved us on many an emergency vet visit when we are traveling and should be a MUST have for ALL pet parents.
+I’ve mentioned our binders in “How to Choose a Dog Food” and have more information in our resource library (it’s free when you become our online friend (OF)).
+It has saved us on many emergency vet visits when traveling and should be a MUST have for ALL pet parents.
 Include health records, medication lists, registration records, the emergency vet list, list of lodging options and your family photo.

 During an Emergency